hicodersofficial/xplora-file-server/README.md

 ### Nginx Setting Settings

-If you are using nginx make these changes for uploading bigger files.
+If you are using nginx, make these changes for uploading larger files.

 ```
 server {